 Recent News

-One paper (corr.) on Multimodal Fake News Detection was accepted by IEEE TMM, Congratulations to Guofan Liu.
+One paper (corr.) on Fake News Detection in Short Videos was accepted by ICPR 2026, Congratulations to Haisong Gong.

-One paper (corr.) on LLM Unlearning was accepted by IEEE S&P, Congratulations to Xiaotian Ye.
+One paper on Out-of-Context News Detection was accepted by ICME 2026, Congratulations to Yimeng Gu.

 Research Overview